davassi/yarer/README.md

 ./target/release/yarer
 ```

+## Internal Implementation

+Each expression is the result of an evaluation by the following actors

+Step1 - Parser: A string is "regexed" and converted into a token array.

+Step 2 - RpnResolver: Using the Shunting Yard algorithm the token array is converted from infix to postfix notation.

+Step 3 - RpnResolver: The resulting RPN (Reverse Polish Notation) expression is evaluated.

+Worth to mention that the Session is responsible to store all variables (and constants) that are borrowed by all the RpnResolvers.

 ## Contribution

 Besides being stable, Yarer is a work in progress.
-If you have suggestions for features, or if you find any issues in the code, design, interface, etc, please feel free to share them on our [GitHub](https://github.com/davassi/yarer/issues).
+If you have suggestions for features (i.e. more math functions to implement), or if you find any issues in the code, design, interface, etc, please feel free to share them on our [GitHub](https://github.com/davassi/yarer/issues).

 I appreciate very much your feedback!